MZSFighters/Onitama/README.md

 ## Acknowledgements
-- This project was inspired by Branden Ingram
+- This project was inspired by Branden Ingram.
 - This project was based on the game of Onitama.
-- Many thanks to Branden and the entire team
+- Many thanks to Branden and the entire team of Big Theta.

 ## Contact